datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. index:: ! datalad command; datalad subdatasets

-The :command:`datalad subdatasets` can report on which subdatasets exist for ``DataLad-101``, and helps you verify that the command succeeded and the dataset was indeed linked as a subdataset to ``DataLad-101``:
+The :command:`datalad subdatasets` command can report on which subdatasets exist for ``DataLad-101``.
+This helps you verify that the command succeeded and the dataset was indeed linked as a subdataset to ``DataLad-101``:

 .. runrecord:: _examples/DL-101-130-104